tonethar/IGME-230-GDD-Spring-2018/weekly/Week-08-notes.md

 As always, keep an eye on the myCourses dropboxes, both the descriptions and due dates.
 These will help you keep track of what is due/when, and what you should be working on.

 ## V. Project 2
-Also remember that the proposal for [Project 2](../projects/project2.md) is due at the start of next week.
+Also remember that the proposal for [Project 2](../projects/project2.md) is due at the start of week 9.
 For the proposal, submit a PDF containing the following:

 - Your name and team member's name - one posting per team (team members are optional)
 - What kind of project you would like to build - be as specific as you can: Web Service App (which service?) or DOM Game (what kind of game)
+- Project requirements are here: [project2.md](../projects/project2.md)
+- You can see project 2 examples from last semester here: [Week-01-notes.md](./Week-01A-notes.md#project2)

 <hr><hr>